pravega/pravega-client-rust/bindings/PythonBinding.md

-## Steps to generate language bindings for Pravega:
+## Steps to generate python bindings for Pravega:

 *Pre-requisites*
 - Python 3.8 and up.